 We Represent the Victims, Not the Corporations

-We at Stein & Shulman have decades of experience representing clients in person injury claims in the Chicago area and will use that experience to win the settlement you deserve promptly.
+At Stein & Shulman, we have decades of experience representing clients in personal injury claims in the Chicago area and will use that experience to win the settlement you deserve promptly.

 Insurance Companies Have Policies in Place for Investigating Claims